SainsburyWellcomeCentre/lasagna/README.md

 See the [website](http://raacampbell13.github.io/lasagna).

 ## Current status ##
-Even the master branch is currently highly unstable (although should always be usable).
-Stability is expected by Q4 2015.
+Even the master branch is currently unstable (although should always be usable).